syncfusion/blazor-docs/src/layouts/dashboard-layout/responsive-adaptive.md

----
-title: Responsive Dashboard"
-component: "Dashboard Layout"
-description: "This section explains about responsiveness and adaptivity of Blazor Dashboard Layout component"
----

 # Responsive and adaptive layout

 The control is provided with built-in responsive support, where panels within the layout get adjusted based on their parent element's dimensions to accommodate any resolution, which relieves the burden of building responsive dashboards.